thegreenwebfoundation/admin-portal/README.md

 Just here for the datasets?
 See the [datasets](https://github.com/thegreenwebfoundation/greenwebfoundation-admin/blob/master/docs/working-with-greenweb-datasets.md)

-## Installling the project
+## Installing the project

 This is a 2.2 Django project, running on MySQL, and is tested on OS X and linux systems.

-To install it, create a virtual environment, and install the required librarys
+To install it, create a virtual environment, and install the required libraries

 ```
 python -m venv venv